NethServer/docs/administrator-manual/en/mail.rst

    signal-event nethserver-samba-save

 .. warning:: Avoid AD group names containing uppercase letters with
-	     shared folder: IMAP ACLs does not to work properly.
+	     shared folder: IMAP ACLs does not work properly.
 See `BUG#2744`_.

 .. _email_topic_AdsMapUserPrincipalStatus:

-To avoid the ``userPrincipalName`` attribute is considered a valid email address, type the following commands at root's console: ::
+To avoid the ``userPrincipalName`` attribute to be considered as a valid email address, type the following commands at root's console: ::

    config setprop postfix AdsMapUserPrincipalStatus disabled